sveltejs/sites/sites/svelte.dev/content/blog/2023-06-01-whats-new-in-svelte-june-2023.md

 ---
 title: "What's new in Svelte: June 2023"
-description: "SvelteHack winners, lots of new bindings, and a bunch of new features in SvelteKit"
+description: "SvelteHack winners, lots of new bindings, Svelte 4.0.0-next.0, and a bunch of new features in SvelteKit"
 author: Dani Sandoval
 authorURL: https://dreamindani.com
 ---